OCA/maintainer-tools/CONTRIBUTING.md

             # Create a new environment with new cursor database
             new_env = api.Environment(new_cr, self.env.uid, self.env.context)
             # with_env replace original env for this method
+            # A good comment here of why this isolated transaction is required.
-            self.with_env(new_env).write({'name': 'hello'})  # isolated transaction to commit new_env.cr.commit()  # Don't show a invalid-commit in this case
+            self.with_env(new_env).write({'name': 'hello'})  # isolated transaction to commit
-        # You don't need close your cr because is closed when finish "with"
+        # You don't need to close nor to commit your cursor as they are done when exiting "with" block
     # You don't need clear caches because is cleared when finish "with"
   ```